-The U.K. jumps into action
+The British government jumps into action

-A report by the Maritime and Coastguard Agency concluded holes had formed that could allow the explosives to escape.
+A report by the Maritime and Coastguard Agency concluded holes had formed that could allow the explosives held within to escape.
 This corroborated the government report, which said both the wreck and the seabed’s topography showed minor changes.

-The risk factor is debated
+The risk factor surrounding the SS Richard Montgomery is debated

 Opinions are divided regarding the explosive risk of the SS Richard Montgomery.
 Labour peer Lord Harris argues the cargo is “deteriorating together in an unstable environment, unguarded and unprotected,” while Conservative frontbencher Baroness Barran counters that the fuses have likely become so degraded that the possibility of an explosion is remote.